0xSero/partisia-docs/docs/node-operations/paid-node-services.md

 The purpose of slashing tokens is to prevent malicious activity.
 And to create an incentive structure ensuring that active node operators are being rewarded.
 Examples of malicious activity:

-- Signing two distinct blocks with same block time (can create forks).
+- Signing two distinct blocks with same block time (can create forks)
 - Signing a wrong oracle transfers (Allow stealing)
 - Signing a wrong price
 - Starting an incorrect dispute